-Introduces students to the study of nineteenth and twentieth century Australian history at the tertiary level.
+Introduces students to the study of Australian history at the tertiary level.
 Topics covered include race and gender relations, convict society, the growth of self-government, war and society and postwar developments.
 Emphasis is placed on academic skills, such as note taking, research, analysis, and essay writing, which are widely applicable to the tertiary study of history and to humanities courses in general.

 On successful completion of the course students will be able to:

-1. Demonstrate familiarity with the study of Australian history at the tertiary level, including the factors that affect change and continuity in the modern world, by practising effective note taking skills and oral and written methods of communication.
+1. Practice effective note taking skills and oral and written methods of communication at the tertiary level, to demonstrate familiarity with the study of Australian history including the factors that affect change and continuity in the modern world.

-2. Be able to analyse a range of key ideas and events in Australian history before Federation and in the Twentieth and Twenty-First Centuries and evaluate the role of key individuals, groups, events and ideas.
+2. Analyse a range of key ideas and events in Australian history and evaluate the role of key individuals, groups, events and ideas.

-5. Demonstrate capacity to utilise a number of relevant historical sources and evaluate their reliability.
+5. Use a number of relevant historical sources and evaluate their reliability.

 Topics may include: